paulcsmith/up/README.md

 * `up run <args>` - run `<args>` using Docker compose.
 Similar to `docker-compose run --rm <args>`.
 * `up stop` - stop any running containers.
 * `up install` - create an `up.yml` file.
-The `up.yml` file is where you can configure which files should trigger rebuilds, what the main app container is, etc.
+The `up.yml` file is where you can configure which files should trigger automatic rebuilds, what the main app container is, etc.
 * `up compose <command>` - runs the docker compose command.
 Takes into account the `docker_compose_command` defined in `up.yml`, which is handy if your